Its Survival In Doubt, Sears Struggles To Transform Once Again

 "It wasn't the Internet, but it was the same idea that no matter where you are you can touch and feel and imagine what these different products could mean in your life by virtue of an outreach, a distribution channel that an imaginative and gutsy retailer — in this case Sears — had created and then invested in and then enlarged," Koehn says.

 Elgin, Ill., about 40 miles northwest of Chicago, is one town where Sears' innovation is clearly visible.
-Drive through the streets of one neighborhood and more than likely there will be a Sears Roebuck mail order kit house on one of the lots.
+Drive through the streets of one neighborhood and more than likely there will be a Sears Roebuck mail-order kit house on one of the lots.

-Dr. Rebecca Hunter, an architectural historian, stands on the porch of one of them — an arts and crafts style bungalow listed as "The Osborne" in the Sears catalog.
+Dr. Rebecca Hunter, an architectural historian, stands on the porch of one of them — an Arts and Crafts-style bungalow listed as "The Osborne" in the Sears catalog.
 It's one of about 200 Sears homes in Elgin.

 "It's a phenomenon that gained popularity in the 1920s," Hunter says.
 "Mostly your framing boards were cut at the mill and numbered so that your builder would know how to put them together."

 Between 1908 and 1940, Sears sold blueprints and approximately 70,000 pre-cut kit houses.
 It was a small part of the company's booming business.
-Sears' stature is far smaller these days amid a constantly changing retail landscape which brought with it the dominance of Amazon, the rise of e-commerce and big-box discount retailers.
+Sears' stature is far smaller these days amid a constantly changing retail landscape that brought with it the dominance of Amazon, the rise of e-commerce and big-box discount retailers.

-It's left brick-and-mortar stores reeling.
+It has left brick-and-mortar stores reeling.
 Despite its merger with Kmart in 2005, Sears has consistently lost millions of dollars each quarter.

 The retailer has closed hundreds of stores, slashed jobs and sold off key assets like the Lands' End clothing line and its legendary Craftsman brand — although both brands continue to be sold at Sears.
 Independent retail analyst Sucharita Mulpuru says these changes haven't worked.